Towards an identification of the medium.

 As Claudio Marra writes in his book:

-Wondering at this point why, within such a technologically advanced perspective, a relationship with a historical subject such as painting is still implied, it is necessary to stress again the inadequacy of a thought that considers the painting the only idea of art with which to compare.
+Wondering at this point why, within such a technologically advanced perspective, a relationship with a historical subject such as painting is still implied, it is necessary to stress again the inadequacy of a thought that considers the painting the only idea of art with which to compare.1)

 And yet, digital hasn’t brought anything really new.
 All we can do today was possible at the beginning of photography as well.
 Granted, digital gives everyone the chance to do what in the past required particular skills and knowledge, but the principle remains the same.
 And that’s what most people fail to understand today: since it’s been done about 160 years ago, why shouldn’t we be doing it today, now that we have more advanced tools?

 The question is misleading.
-The real question is: why those photographers back in the days needed to relate to painting?
+The real question is: why did those photographers back in those days needed to relate to painting?
 And above all, does this still hold true nowadays?
 It is obvious that these people ignore something fundamental about art, and even more so, it is clear there’s a profound misunderstanding of the medium itself.

 In other words, the new is defended by using the old, that is by involving an idea of art practically vanished in the first two or three decades of the twentieth century. […] the impression is that among the many supporters of digital there is no real knowledge of what has happened in the artistic field in the last hundred years and therefore we continue to insist on the exaltation of features not only useless, but even penalizing, as it aims to rehabilitate an aesthetic system that is widely questioned and in any case no longer dominant.